g00dAA/g00dAA/README.md

 ### 👋 Hi, I'm Ahmed

 -👨🏻‍💻 AI Engineer sharing about my journey and learnings in tech!<br/>
--👩🏻‍🎓 Studied Communications and Information Engineering at Zewail City - University of Science and Technology, Egypt.<br/>
+-👩🏻‍🎓 Studied [Communications and Information Engineering](https://zewailcity.edu.eg/undergraduate-studies/program/31) at Zewail City - University of Science and Technology, Egypt.<br/>
--🧑‍🏫 Teaching Assistant at the School of Computer Science and Artificial Intillegence at Zewail City.<br/>
+-🧑‍🏫 Teaching Assistant at the School of Computer Science and Artificial Intelligence at Zewail City.<br/>
 -💭 Currently learning and working on LLMs, and Generative AI!<br/>